This story has been updated.

-Shafi hadn’t held the position in the North Texas county for more than a couple of days before a precinct chairwoman urged Darl Easton, chairman of the Tarrant County Republican Party, to “reconsider” appointing Shafi to a leadership role, a request that was soon echoed by several other precinct chairs.
+Shafi hadn’t held the position in the North Texas county for more than a couple of days before a precinct chairwoman urged Easton to “reconsider” appointing Shafi to a leadership role, a request that was soon echoed by several other precinct chairs.

-Since then, that precinct chairwoman, Dorrie O’Brien, and a small group of her supporters have put forth a formal motion to remove Shafi as vice chairman because of his religion, a motion that is slated for a vote Jan.
-10. To Easton, who opposes the measure, the move is an embarrassment to the Republican Party.
+That precinct chairwoman, Dorrie O’Brien, and a small group of her supporters later put forth a formal motion to remove Shafi as vice chairman because of his religion, which went up for a vote Thursday.
+To Easton, who opposed the measure, the motion represents an embarrassment to the Republican Party.
 And to Shafi, it amounts to exactly what he believed did not exist in the United States when he arrived here 28 years ago: a religious test.

-Over the past week, the movement to oust Shafi has drawn loud condemnation from Texas GOP leaders, including Land Commissioner George P. Bush and House Speaker Joe Straus.
-On Saturday, the Texas GOP Executive Committee passed a formal resolution reaffirming the GOP’s commitment to religious freedom and seeking to distance the party from the xenophobia that it fears the motion against Shafi may embolden.
-In Texas, it would not be the first time Republicans have tried to block Muslims from participating in GOP leadership roles.
+Last month, the Texas GOP Executive Committee passed a formal resolution reaffirming the GOP’s commitment to religious freedom and seeking to distance the party from the xenophobia that it fears the motion against Shafi may embolden.
+In Texas, it wasn’t the first time Republicans have tried to block Muslims from participating in GOP leadership roles.
 A Houston City Council staffer attempted, unsuccessfully, to block a Republican Harris County precinct chairman in 2016.

 “This is, unfortunately, not the first time that people or my political opponents have tried to use my religion against me to distract the voters,” Shafi, who has fiercely denied O’Brien’s assertions, told The Post.
 “And unfortunately, I don’t think it will be the last either.”